Shuji Kawarada: Winning streak

 After losing two consecutive fights for the first time in his career, Kawarada was scheduled to face Shu Inagaki at K-1 KRUSH FIGHT 109 on December 15, 2019.
 Kawarada rebounded from his losses with a first-round knockout victory.

 Kawarada was scheduled to face Yuzuki Satomi at Krush 113 on June 28, 2020.
 The fight was eventually rescheduled for Krush 115 on July 21, 2020.
 Kawarada won the fight by unanimous decision, with all three judges scoring the fight 30–28 in his favor.

 Kawarada made his return to K-1 K-1 World GP 2020 in Osaka on September 22, 2020, when he was scheduled to face Seiya Ueda.
 He won the fight by unanimous decision.

 Kawarada was scheduled to face the 2018 K-1 Lightweight grand prix finalist Fumiya Osawa at K-1 World GP 2020 Winter's Crucial Bout on December 13, 2020.
 He won the fight by split decision, after an extra round was fought.

 Kawarada was scheduled to face Hisaki Higashimoto at K'Festa 4 Day 1 on March 21, 2021.
 He won the fight by a first-round technical knockout.

 Krush Lightweight champion

 Krush Super Bantamweight tournament

 Kawarada participated in the Krush lightweight tournament, held at Krush 127 on July 24, 2021.
 He was scheduled to face Shoya in the tournament quarterfinals.
 He won the fight by unanimous decision, with scores of 30–27, 30–26 and 30–25.
 Kawarada was scheduled to face Daiki Nagumo in the tournament semifinals, held at Krush 129 on September 24, 2021.
 He won the fight by a third-round knockout, forcing Nagumo to take a knee with numerous body punches and which left him unable to rise in time for the eight count.
-Kawarada advanced to the tournament finals, where he faced Satomi Yuzuki, who had earned his place there with a majority decision win against Hiroki.
+Kawarada advanced to the tournament finals, where he faced Yuzuki Satomi, who had earned his place there with a majority decision win against Hiroki.
 Kawarada won the fight by majority decision, with two of the three judges awarding him a 30-29 scorecard.